Intensive Care Medicine - ST3

 It is strongly suggested that you read the Medical Specialty Recruitment Applicant Guidance to familiarise yourself with the immigration information contained within.

-Online Interview dates and details can be viewed on the ICMNRO website
+Online Interview dates and details can be viewed on the ICMNRO website.

 The expected duration of the programme is 5 years however the actual duration may depend on the circumstances of the individual.